chiedo/leadership/README.md

 Hey I'm Chiedo, 👋

-What gets me excited about work is knowing my unqiue skillset is being leveraged, knowing I'm growing, and deeply believing that I'm improving the lives of others.
+I'm motivated by challenges, learning, relationships and winning.
+Insofar as I'm aligned and excited about overarching mission and the vision of the company I work with/for.

 ## My strengths

 - Bias for action
 - Strategic vision
-- Buildings teams and bringing people together around a goal
+- Buildings teams
-- Leading async teams
+- Leading asynchronous-first teams
+- Connecting with people
+- Community building
-- Direct / effective communication
+- Direct & effective communication
-- Entrepreneurial / business mindset
+- Entrepreneurial mindset & experience

 ## My passions